Terms of Business – Learner Drivers

 1. Contract – The contract for driving lessons commences from the start of the first lesson until your lessons have permanently stopped (this will usually be at the end of the day you pass your practical driving test).
 If you wish to stop taking lessons permanently, for whatever reason, you may do so at any time (and no notice period is required).

-All learners must read and accept these terms but, where a third party (e.g. parent/legal guardian/relative) has contacted me to arrange lessons on your behalf or is paying me directly for your lessons, they will also be provided with these terms and, if you are under 18, asked to accept the terms.
+All learners must read and accept these terms but, where a third party (e.g. parent/legal guardian/relative) has contacted me to arrange lessons on your behalf or is paying me directly for your lessons, they will also be provided with these terms and asked to accept these terms.
+If you are under 18 and have contacted me directly for lessons (and are paying me directly), you are advised to consult a parent/guardian before agreeing to these terms.

 If I change my terms of business, while you are still taking lessons with me, I will provide you with an updated copy (and a summary of any changes) at least 28 days before they come into effect (and I may ask you to reconfirm your acceptance).